magicleap/SuperGluePretrainedNetwork/README.md

 * PyTorch >= 1.1
 * OpenCV >= 3.4 (4.1.2.30 recommended for best GUI keyboard interaction, see this [note](#additional-notes))
 * Matplotlib >= 3.1
+* NumPy >= 1.18

-Simply run the following command: `pip3 install opencv-python torch matplotlib`
+Simply run the following command: `pip3 install numpy opencv-python torch matplotlib`

 ## Contents
 There are two main top-level scripts in this repo:

 1. `demo_superglue.py` : runs a live demo on a webcam, IP camera, image directory or movie file
-2. `match_pairs.py`: reads image pairs from files and dumps matches to disk (also runs evaluation if GT is provided)
+2. `match_pairs.py`: reads image pairs from files and dumps matches to disk (also runs evaluation if ground truth relative poses are provided)

 ## Live Matching Demo Script (`demo_superglue.py`)
 This demo runs SuperPoint + SuperGlue feature matching on an anchor image and live image.
 You can update the anchor image by pressing the `n` key.
 The demo can read image streams from a USB or IP camera, a directory containing images, or a video file.
 You can pass all of these inputs using the `--input` flag.